 Through this process, the Advisory Council completed their reviews of the 26 supplemental grant proposals submitted to the Office of Higher Education.
-All 26 proposals were recommended for funding, with many of the budgets requiring further modifications from the grantee to reflect strict losses over the course of four months, and not the cost of recouping those losses.
+All 26 proposals were recommended for funding, on the condition that the grantees submit modifications to reflect the strict losses over the course of four months, and not the cost of recouping those losses.
 A total of \$787,673 was awarded, \$310,337 to supplement spinal cord research and \$477,356 to supplement traumatic brain injury research.